timwiles/timwiles.github.io/End-period-poverty/index.md

+# Ending Period Poverty in Eastern Uganda

-# Project outline
+## Project outline

 In Eastern Uganda, many women and schoolgirls use disposable sanitary products.
 However, many experience months where they cannot afford such products at all.
 This leaves them in sensitive "period poverty" situations which are difficult to communicate to friends, family, and colleagues.

-My contacts in Uganda have identified 3 villages that could benefit from:
+My contacts in the area have identified 3 villages that could benefit from:

 1. Training and equipment necessary for manufacturing *washable* sanitary towels.

 2. A school-based reproductive health training scheme

 The washable towels are ideally suited to rural areas as they rely less heavily on imports.